stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   I dreaded having to re-pass through that black basalt crypt that was older than the city itself, where cold draughts welled up from unguarded depths.
-I thought of that which the Great Race had feared, and of what might still be lurking&mdash;be it ever so weak and dying&mdash;down there.
-I thought of those possible five-circle prints and of what my dreams had told me of such prints&mdash;and of strange winds and whistling noises associated with them.
+I thought of that which the Great Race had feared, and of what might still be lurking--be it ever so weak and dying--down there.
+I thought of those possible five-circle prints and of what my dreams had told me of such prints--and of strange winds and whistling noises associated with them.
 And I thought of the tales of the modern blacks, wherein the horror of great winds and nameless subterrene ruins was dwelt upon.

-  I knew from a carven wall symbol the right floor to enter, and came at last&mdash;after passing that other book I had examined&mdash;to the great circular space with the branching archways.
+  I knew from a carven wall symbol the right floor to enter, and came at last--after passing that other book I had examined--to the great circular space with the branching archways.
 On my right, and at once recognisable, was the arch through which I had arrived.
 This I now entered, conscious that the rest of my course would be harder because of the tumbled state of the masonry outside the archive building.
 My new metal-cased burden weighed upon me, and